-- 1. The Audit Committee has met and held discussions with management and the independent auditors.
-Management represented to the Audit Committee that the Company's audited consolidated financial statements were prepared in accordance with GAAP, and the Audit Committee has reviewed and discussed the Company's audited consolidated financial statements with management and the independent auditors. - The Audit Committee has discussed with the independent auditors the matters required to be discussed by the applicable requirements of the PCAOB and the Commission. - 3.
-The Audit Committee has received written disclosure and a letter from the independent accountant required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee regarding the independent accountant's independence and the Audit Committee concerning independence.
+- 1. Management represented to the Audit Committee that the Company's audited consolidated financial statements were prepared in accordance with GAAP, and the Audit Committee has reviewed and discussed the Company's audited consolidated financial statements with management and the independent auditors. - 2.
+The Audit Committee has discussed with the independent auditors the matters required to be discussed by the applicable requirements of the PCAOB and the Commission. - 3.
+The Audit Committee has received written disclosure and a letter from the independent accountant required by applicable requirements of the PCAOB regarding the independent accountant's independence and the Audit Committee concerning independence.
 The Audit Committee also considered whether non-audit services provided by the independent accountant during the last fiscal year were compatible with maintaining the independent accountant's independence.

-Based upon the review and discussion referred to in paragraphs 1 through 3 above, the Audit Committee recommended to our Board of Directors that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 filed with the SEC.
+Based upon the review and discussion referred to in paragraphs 1 through 3 above, the Audit Committee recommended to our Board of Directors that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the SEC.